 Depo-Provera Statute of Limitations to File a Claim

 The statute of limitations in a dangerous drug lawsuit will vary from state to state.
 Depending on the patient’s state of use or residence, the timeline may start from the date of discovery of injury, but may be extended in certain instances.
-The statute of limitations might start when the meningioma brain tumor gets diagnosed, or when the patient learns that their meningioma could be caused by prior Depo-Provera usage.
+The statute of limitations might start when the condition gets diagnosed, or when the patient learns that their condition could be caused by prior Depo-Provera usage.
 There may also be different claim filing deadlines for wrongful death claims, where a family member’s death was caused by a meningioma tumor.

 Our experienced team of birth control lawsuit attorneys have handled other dangerous drug claims, including Mirena IUD, Paragard IUD, Ortho-Evra, Yaz/Yasmine, and much more.